UNiXMIT/UNiXextend/docs/trace.md

      wrun32 -dlxe runtime.log <other options> programName
      ```

-2. At the debugger prompt enter 'tf 9', then 't flush', then 'g'.
+2. At the debugger prompt enter 'tf 9', then 't flush', then 't timestamp', then 'g'.
 Exercise your program to produce the bad behavior, and then exit if the Runtime hasn't already terminated.

 3. Zip up runtime.log and attach to the support case.